 The class teacher (see Assessment Policy) generally initiates the assessment procedure.
 The class teacher and Inclusion Leader will endeavour to monitor and assess a pupil's progress through a regular cycle of observation, evaluation and both informal and formal assessment.
-Any information from the parents is also sought and valued.
-Formal assessments may also be administered by outside agencies supporting the child.
+Any information from the

-Where it is necessary to determine whether a pupil's difficulties are due to SEN or EAL then a more in depth assessment may be required.
+Where it is necessary to determine whether a pupils difficulties are due to SEN or EAL then a more in depth assessment may be required.